How Leadership Can Support Employees During Significant Personal Milestones

 1. Employees New to a Role

-Research has found employees that connect to a larger purpose or mission in this way are more satisfied, productive and more likely to be retained.
+Research has found employees who connect to a larger purpose or mission in this way are more satisfied, productive and more likely to be retained.

-Working parenthood is an 18–26-year job and the makeup of working families continue to grow and evolve.
-Yet, most companies concentrate their efforts on visible working parents—new biological mothers.
-While these initiatives are a great step forward, they address only a fraction of what having a new baby means and those who experience the impact.
-That's why smart companies are starting to offer parential benefits to all employees who become parents.
+Working parenthood is an 18-to-26-year job, and the makeup of working families continues to grow and evolve.
+Yet, most companies concentrate their efforts on the most visible of working parents—new biological mothers.
+While these initiatives are a great step forward, they address only a fraction of what having a child means and those who experience the impact.
+That's why smart companies are starting to offer parental benefits to all employees who become parents.
 This means providing paid time off for child-bonding to spouses and partners, parents who have a child through a surrogate and parents who adopt a child.
 Paternity leave, flexible work arrangements, family-inclusive events and more, all help to align your organization’s programs to this reality and better targets the issue for all those impacted.
 It sends a more inclusive message, too.

 Just like your new and entry-level employees, those employees who are preparing to retire are looking for purpose.
 They want a plan for their post-work life and are likely feeling anxious about an impending retirement.
 Instead of letting team members dwell on the unknown, support them with purposeful work.
 Provide volunteer time off during the workweek or flexible schedules that allow the pursuit of activities outside of the office to refresh and invigorate employees.
 Additionally, 60+ year-old employees still want some type of career advancement.
 Offer training and networking opportunities to develop new skills and work with new people.